www.boardintelligence.com How to write a great Business case webbanner

 Strong cases present more than one solution.
 Showing alternatives shows that you’ve given the issue some thought and applied critical thinking.
 It also reassures leaders that your preferred choice is not just an unfounded shot in the dark or assumption.

-Why decision science requires multiple options
+Why does decision science require multiple options?

 Decision quality and outcomes improve when multiple options are considered.
 Alternatives help boards weigh trade-offs and avoid blind spots.
 Leave no stone unturned — documenting options strengthens the case, even for seemingly obvious choices.

-Including the "Do Nothing" alternative
+Why include the "Do Nothing" alternative?

 Include the status quo as one of your options to help decision-makers weigh your proposal against doing nothing.
 This comparison shows the cost of inaction alongside the benefits of moving forward, making the stakes clearer.
 When readers can see what they risk by maintaining the current approach, your recommendation gains urgency and context.